Hilton Prize Coalition Fellow – Emerging Leaders

 About Global Impact

 Global Impact is a leader in growing global philanthropy.
-The organization builds partnerships and raises resources that help the world’s most vulnerable people by providing integrated, partner-specific advisory and secretariat services; campaign design, marketing and implementation for workplace and signature fundraising campaigns; and fiscal agency, technology services and integrated giving platforms.
-Global Impact works with nearly 450 public and private sector workplace giving campaigns to generate funding for an alliance of nearly 130 international charities.
+The organization builds partnerships and raises resources that help the world’s most vulnerable people by providing integrated, partner-specific advisory and backbone services; workplace fundraising and representation; campaign design, marketing and implementation for workplace and signature fundraising campaigns; and fiscal agency and technology services.
+Global Impact works with more than 300 public and private sector workplace giving campaigns to generate funding for an alliance of more than 100 international charities.
 Through strategic council and implementation support, Global Impact equips private sector and nonprofit organizations to achieve their philanthropic goals.
-The organization also serves as administrator for four of the world’s largest workplace giving campaigns, including the Combined Federal Campaign of the National Capital Area (CFCNCA) and the Combined Federal Campaign-Overseas (CFC-O).
-Since 1956, Global Impact has generated more than $1.7 billion to help the world’s most vulnerable people.
+The organization also has served as an administrator for the Combined Federal Campaign for more than 20 years, including the two largest campaigns in the National Capital Area (CFCNCA) and Overseas (CFC-O).
+Global Impact continues to serve in this role, as well as the campaign’s national marketing strategist and implementation partner.
+Since 1956, Global Impact has generated more than $1.8 billion to help the world’s most vulnerable people.